Migrating to the Celadon Cedar-14 Stack from Bamboo

 Table of Contents

-The Cedar-14 stack is the default runtime stack on Heroku and is the successor to the end-of-lifed Bamboo stack.
+Cedar-14 is the default stack on Heroku and is the successor to the end-of-lifed Bamboo stack and runtime.
 It includes support for multiple languages, flexible process types and HTTP/1.1 and WebSockets.
 This article outlines the decisions and steps required to perform a manual migration from Bamboo to Cedar-14.

 This article demonstrates how to move an app from Bamboo to Cedar-14.
 If you’re already on Cedar, but want to upgrade to Cedar-14, check out this article.